bahadirgezer/sv-conventions/README.md

 # SV Conventions

 This project utilizes the code-writing conventions of SV.
+Such as comment formats, code structure, and the some other conventions.